This article originally appeared on VICE Canada.

 Ellen Page was meant to promote her Netflix superhero show The Umbrella Academy in an appearance on The Late Show with Stephen Colbert Thursday night.
 Instead, she called out US Vice President Mike Pence’s homophobia in an impassioned speech.

-The segment started out with Colbert asking Page if Hollywood’s attitudes towards the LGBT community have gotten better.
+The segment started out with Colbert asking Page if Hollywood’s attitudes toward the LGBTQ community have gotten better.

 Page, who hosted Gaycation on VICELAND, responded that while things have improved, “we need to hurry up.
 It’s not cutting it.”